Join Our Team

 Jessica Gelzer provides Griffin|Schein clients with a broad range of communications support, including media relations, strategic messaging, campaign development, and event planning.
 Jessica takes pride in assisting organizations craft a unique voice that elevates their work and advances progressive policy outcomes.

 Fueled by a passion for equitable health advocacy, Jessica currently works with The California Endowment to advance their Health Happens Here campaign.
 She supports a variety of The Endowment’s health-related awareness efforts and has a proven track record of placing media coverage and executing events with high-profile participants.
 Jessica also leads communications efforts for Charles R. Drew University of Medicine and Science, a mission-driven University dedicated to transforming the lives of underserved communities.
-Additionally, she works with the Los Angeles River Revitalization Corporation on their Greenway 2020 campaign to connect all 51 miles of the Los Angeles River from the San Fernando Valley to Long Beach.
-Her work on the campaign includes building a campaign narrative, media relations and coalition building.
+Additionally, she worked with the Los Angeles River Revitalization Corporation on their Greenway 2020 campaign to connect all 51 miles of the Los Angeles River from the San Fernando Valley to Long Beach.
+Her work on the campaign included building a campaign narrative, media relations and coalition building.

 Jessica’s previous experience in public policy research informs her current strategic planning work.
 Prior to joining Griffin|Schein, Jessica facilitated projects at the Los Angeles Department of City Planning and provided policy consultation to the City of West Hollywood’s Department of Rent Stabilization and Housing.
 Jessica also worked with the Urban and Environmental Policy Institute to advance equitable food access, progressive transportation planning, and the smart growth of the goods movement in Southern California.
 In addition to her policy work, Jessica planned an annual Journalism Conference at Campus Progress, a division of the Center for American Progress.